 It was planned to visit Goa from Mumbai along with families of a couple of relatives and friends.
 We assembled at Chhatrapati Shivaji Maharaj Terminus (CSMT) for the Goa bound Konkankanya Express.
 CSMT is formerly known as Victoria Terminus.
 It is a historic railway station and a UNESCO World Heritage Site in Mumbai, Maharashtra.
-It’s a overnight journey from here to Goa.
+It’s an overnight journey from here to Goa.

 The Train Journey

 The train journey was good but this train seems to stop almost at every station.
 The Mumbai-Goa sector is a single line track and hence it stops at some small stations for the coming train to pass by.
 The stretch has got a large number of bridges and tunnels, much more than any other part of the country.
 My dad and I woke up early at around 5.30 a.m.
 It was still dark.
 After dawn, the train stopped at Sangameshwar Road railway station.
-It’s a beautiful station and was looking romantic in morning light, wet with dew.
+It’s a beautiful station and was looking romantic in the morning light, wet with dew.

-We stood at the gate for almost entire journey since then to enjoy the natural beauty.
+We stood at the gate for the almost entire journey since then to enjoy the natural beauty.
 The train passes through very beautiful Western Ghats filled with full of hills, mountains, rivers, paddy fields, tunnels, bridges, etc.

 The Western Ghats are the mountainous faulted and eroded edge of the Deccan Plateau.
 Geologic evidence indicates that they were formed during the break-up of the supercontinent of Gondwana some 150 million years ago.